 Take a High Country Hike!

 “Hiking” and “the East's highest peaks”—just seem to go together.
-Explore our guide to the Boone area’s Top Trails.
+Jump below to explore our guide to the Boone area’s Top Trails.

 The High Country trail spectrum is longer than any hiker’s wish list—even when "easy" is the operative word.
 Check out the complete area trail guide down below!
 And if you're hiking with your dog—click the picture for pert-friendly lodging.